We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 • Assembly takes around 30 minutes

+The Granberg Alaskan MKIV chainsaw mill takes top honors for its build quality, ease of use, and versatile functionality.
 The sturdy construction combines heavy-duty zinc-plated steel and aircraft-grade aluminum.
-It takes around 30 minutes to assemble, but once assembled, clamping and adjustment are fast thanks to clearly marked depth scales.
+It takes around 30 minutes to assemble, but once assembled, its clearly marked depth scales make clamping and adjustment fast and easy.
 At only 20 pounds, it’s portable, too.

-Get the Granberg G778 chainsaw mill at Amazon, Northern Tool + Equipment, Walmart or Acme Tools.
+Get the Granberg G778 chainsaw mill at Amazon, Walmart, Northern Tool + Equipment, or Acme Tools.

 Best Bang for the Buck